-As at 31 December, the balances on our range of Community Saver Accounts were £31.2m - these accounts pay a competitive rate of interest to our savings Members and also accrue a 0.1% annual contribution from the Society into the Charitable Trust Fund.
+As at 31 December 2024, the balances on our range of Community Saver Accounts totalled £42.8m - these accounts pay a competitive rate of interest to our savings members and also accrue a 0.1% annual contribution from the Society into the Charitable Trust Fund.
+As a result of the scheme, the Society has donated £37,326 to the Charitable Trust in 2024 and with additional donations from profits, the total donated in 2024 was £81,246.